sougatahitcs/docs/content/cumulus-linux-515/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 You can configure BFD with NVUE or vtysh commands.

-To configure BFD, you configure a BFD profile, then attach the profile to the client, such as a BGP neighbor or peer group, OSPF interface, PIM session, or static route.
-The BFD profile includes configuration parameters such detect multiplier, transmit interval, receive interval, and minimum expected TTL.
+To configure BFD, you configure a BFD profile, then attach the profile to the client, such as a BGP neighbor or peer group, OSPFV2 interface, PIM session, or static route.
+The BFD profile includes configuration parameters such detect multiplier, transmit interval, receive interval, minimum expected TTL, passive-mode and admin state.

 ### Configure a BFD Profile

-To configure BFD, you must create a BFD profile that includes the following options:
+To configure BFD, you must create a BFD profile that optionally includes the following parameters:
 - The detection time multiplier to determine packet loss.
-The remote transmission interval is multiplied by this value to determine the connection loss detection timer.
+The detection timeout is calculated by multiplying the detection multiplier with the greater value between the local receive (RX) and remote transmit (TX) intervals.
 You can set a value between 1 and 255.
 The default value is 3.
 - The minimum interval for transmitting BFD control packets.
 You can set a value between 10 and 4294967 milliseconds.
 The default value is 300.
 - The minimum interval between the received BFD control packets.
 You can set a value between 10 and 4294967 milliseconds.
 The default value is 300.
 - Shutdown, which enables or disables the peer.
 When the peer is disabled the switch sends an `administrative down` message to the remote peer.
 The default value is `disabled`.